hchiam/please/README.md

 Please if one equals two then please print it should not print this please end if
 ```

+You can use library/format.py to automatically format your Please code.

 ## Comments/Notes:

 ```